+3. Are you planning a renovation?

 Hearing about any renovation plans can be a concern to board members.
 For one thing, you never know who may live adjacent to your apartment and might dread the disturbance of a renovation.
-“It is best to omit details of your proposed renovation until after closing,” says Bateman.
+“It is best to omit details of your proposed renovation until after closing,” Bateman says.

-While you want to be truthful—obviously an estate purchase will require upgrading—it is best to instead say, "We are taking one step at a time and have no immediate renovation plans."
+While you want to be truthful—obviously an estate purchase will require upgrading—it is best to instead say, "We are taking one step at a time and have no immediate renovation plans," she says.

 4. What are your political beliefs or with which political party are you affiliated?

 While this question is completely legal, it might be unexpected and throw you off your game.
-"Just be honest," Wagner suggests.
+"Just be honest," Wagner says.
 And keep things simple.